100 Nifty Facts About New Jersey, USA

 Grover Cleveland, the only US president who was born in New Jersey

-• There are some bizarre old laws still in existence in New Jersey.
+64. Some bizarre old laws are still in existence in New Jersey.
 For example, it’s against the law to sell a car on Sundays.

 Historical Facts About New Jersey

-• In 1524, Giovanni de Verrazano of Florence sailed along the New Jersey coast for France.
+69. In 1524, Giovanni de Verrazano of Florence sailed for France along the New Jersey coast.

 A beach on Long Beach Island, New Jersey, with waves washing onto the shore